If you are in business or planning to start one, you should know the single most powerful marketing tool.

 Let’s say I typed “Orthodontist in Daly city”.
 I find a dentist’s website then I leave the website shortly after I got in.
 Maybe because I found his number boldly on the upper right of the Homepage so I closed the website and called instead, or did not find what I was looking for.

 When one leaves a website shortly after finding it for a particular search term, to Google it means the website visitor did not get the answer in that website for his or her search.
-This is called a bounce rate, and a bounce rate of 56% or higher is bad for one’s ranking.
+This is called a bounce rate, and a bounce rate of 70% or higher can be bad for one’s ranking.

 There are many ways to engage a website visitor and make him/her longer, such as: